ekuecks/Russian90A/midterm.md

         * Ancient Greek city
         * Split by Holy Roman Emperor to Constantinople
     - Differences between Western and Eastern Christianity
-        * Trinity: Father, SOn, Holy Spirit
+        * Trinity: Father, Son, Holy Spirit
         * In Catholicism, Holy Spirit originates from the Father and the Son, Eastern -> only Father
         * Eastern has icons, not statues
         * Eastern priests can get married